hayyaun/reface-chrome/README.md

 - For message support, ticket an issue.

 > Patches with script file take longer to review, please use css format for themes only!

+# Maintainers

+- `background.js` should NOT have imports after build.
+- Patch content scripts should NOT have imports after build.
+- Minimize usage of global polyfill definition as much as possible.